bag7044/IDS2024S/hw/2/README.md

 3. 376,462,736,402,031
 4. About one and a half years of world rice production.
 27) finite control, one tape/having memory which it can pull and push from, and moving read/write head
-28) Power law is constant as the exponent in is constant were as in exponential the exponent is what changes.
+28) Power law is constant as the exponent in is constant whereas as in exponential the exponent is what changes.
-EX: Power Law y=x^a  /  Exponential y=a^x
+EX: Power Law y=x^a  /  Exponential y=a^x   a is the constant and x changes.